Academic Information & Support

 Mu Alpha Theta is the national high school and two-year college mathematics honor society.
 The purpose of the society, as described in its national constitution, is "The promotion of scholarship in, and enjoyment and understanding of, mathematics."
 Sussex County Community College’s chapter of Mu Alpha Theta focuses on having fun with math and encourages participation in contests and games.
 All SCCC students are welcome to attend chapter meetings and activities, regardless of membership.
 Society membership is based primarily on academic performance in mathematics.
 Students who were members in their high school chapter may have their membership transferred to the college chapter.

-Mu Alpha Theta Advisor: Diane Harris, at dharris1@sussex.edu.
+Mu Alpha Theta Advisor: Diane Harris

 Phi Theta Kappa Honor Society